-Wisconsin finished 39th in a new study by the Tax Foundation ranking which states have the most business-friendly income tax structures.
+Wisconsin finished 26th in a new study by the Tax Foundation showing which states are best at structuring their tax systems

 Paul Chryst, head football coach at University of Wisconsin-Madison, earned $3.8 million in 2018, making Chryst the highest-paid public employee in Wisconsin last year, according to a ranking by the website GOBankingRates.